Ben Lippen School

-Ben Lippen School is private K-12 Christian school in Columbia, South Carolina.
+Ben Lippen School is private K–12 Christian school in Columbia, South Carolina.

 History

-A Scottish phrase meaning “Mountain of Trust,” Ben Lippen School was founded in 1940 by the Columbia International University (CIU) board of trustees under the guidance of CIU’s first president, Robert C. McQuilkin.
-The evangelical boarding school for boys was located at CIU’s Ben Lippen Conference Center on a mountain near Asheville, NC.
+A Scottish phrase meaning "Mountain of Trust," Ben Lippen School was founded in 1940 by the Columbia International University (CIU) board of trustees under the guidance of CIU's first president, Robert C. McQuilkin.
+The evangelical boarding school for boys was located at CIU's Ben Lippen Conference Center on a mountain near Asheville, NC.
 The school became co-educational in 1952 and flourished as a school for missionary children.
 After a fire destroyed the main building in 1980, Ben Lippen moved its high school program to its current location in Columbia, South Carolina, in 1988 to be on the campus of CIU.
 An elementary program was begun in 1990 and currently boasts three campuses, one at the Monticello Road location, one on Hardscrabble Road in Columbia, and another on St. Andrews Road in Columbia.
 All upper school students attend the Monticello Road campus.
 During the Covid 19 epidemic the school was one of few that was open.

-Today, Ben Lippen School has more than 900 students in grades Pre-K3 through 12, with approximately 80 of them being international students who live on campus and attend the high school.
-Ben Lippen is accredited by both ACSI (Association of Christian Schools International) and SACS (Southern Association of Colleges and Schools) and is a member of the South Carolina Independent School Association (SCISA).
+Today, Ben Lippen School has more than 1,160 students in grades Pre-K3 through 12, with approximately 80 of them being international students who live on campus and attend the high school.
+Ben Lippen is accredited by both CESA (Council on Educational Standards and Accountability) and SACS (Southern Association of Colleges and Schools) and is a member of the South Carolina Independent School Association (SCISA).